USS Slater DE-766

-The Destroyer Escort Slater is a Cannon Class Destroyer Escort.
-The ship's specs are:
+The USS Slater is a WWII Cannon Class Destroyer Escort.
+The warship's specifications are:

 My tour guide that day on the USS Slater was PT Boat Veteran Jack Madden, who knew the Slater from top to bottom.
 Jack is a great guy, and will go out of his way to make you feel welcome and understand and appreciate the USS Slater and what our fathers went through serving aboard ship during the war.

 The USS Slater's staff and volunteers have done an outstanding job of returning the Destroyer Escort to it's original WWII configuration.
 I think it is safe to say it is the most period correct of the surviving WWII Destroyers and DEs.
 A Japanese film crew looking for a US WWII era Destroyer for use in a sub vs destroyer movie chose this DE above all others for the filming as it was the least modified and most accurately configured and equipped vessel of either type.
 The film is not yet out in the US but you can view the trailer (in Japanese) of the movie Orion in Midsummer here.
 There are a few quick interior scenes from the Slater as well as the firing of the side depth charges at night which the crew did on the Hudson River in Albany.

 Here's a Youtube Video tour of the USS Slater.

 For an idea of what life aboard a Destroyer Escort during the World War Two was like, have a look at my Dad's photos from his time serving on the Destroyer Escort USS Bangust during WWII in the Pacific Theater as an Electrician's Mate.